 If you want to cover your equipment, you should purchase additional equipment insurance that will cover the cost of the equipment should it become lost or damaged.

 General Liability Insurance can protect photographers from third-party bodily injury and property damage claims.
-General liability claims are the most common and can include a client getting injured while on a shoot or damaging your property while at your studio.
+General liability claims are the most common and can include a client getting injured while on a shoot.

 Professional Liability Insurance can give you that professional edge you’ve been looking for.
 Professional liability insurance can protect you from claims that include a faulty memory card that never saved any photos from the photoshoot.
 It can also include contract breaches from both parties.

 Inland Marine Insurance can not only help protect your business equipment but your peace of mind as well.
-Also known as camera equipment insurance, Inland Marine can help repair or replace your camera equipment in case it is ever damaged or stolen.
+Also known as camera equipment insurance, Inland Marine can help repair or replace your camera equipment in case it is ever damaged or stolen (gear that is unattended and stolen is not covered).

 What Are My Dangers or Risks as a Photographer?